ruiza276/QuoteApi/README.md

 using SQL lite.
 2. I'd like to be able to add more States and Business factor via a POST endpoint to create StateFactor Items and BusinessFactor Items to be used in the Premium quote algorithm by storing them in a database.
 3. Implement DELETE, PUT and POST for all data resources.
+4. Implement a logger in the API, I used Nlogger in a previous role and was very handy when it came to debugging